 All proposals for changes to majors and minors, and new majors and minors, should be submitted to the Executive Committee (EC) for review and approval.
 Requests for review of courses for Essential Skills and Seven-Course Breadth designation should be submitted to the subcommittee on Courses of Instruction and Academic Programs (CAP).
 Please see below for EC and CAP meeting schedules and proposal deadlines as well as resources for guidelines and forms required for submission.

-The analyst and contact for all inquires regarding the EC and CAP is Susan Cass, Coordinator of Educational Policy: email@example.com.
+The analyst and contact for all inquires regarding the EC and CAP is Khia Brunelle, Coordinator of Educational Policy: email@example.com.

 - Scott Saul (English)